What is the big deal with passive income?

 How will you keep the money coming in during these unforeseen periods?

-Passive income can close that gap and provide cash flow while you are sleeping.
+Passive income opportunities can close that gap and provide cash flow while you are sleeping.
 It is in fact the first step in defining wealthy.

 Life is short…